-Our Pure Paladin deck list guide features the best Descent of Dragons deck list for Season 70 of Hearthstone (January 2020).
+Our Pure Paladin deck list guide features the best Ashes of Outland deck list for Season 73 of Hearthstone (April 2020).
 Our Pure Paladin guide also contains Mulligan advice, card combos and strategy tips.

-Pure Paladin is a Hearthstone deck that’s pretty much brand new to Descent of Dragons.
-It relies on Lightforged Zealot and Lightforged Crusader’s powerful effects and an aggressive gameplan to overwhelm your opponent and take them down before reloading with your No Neutral synergy cards.
+Pure Paladin is a Hearthstone deck that's pretty reliant on Lightforged Zealot and Lightforged Crusader.
+These minions' powerful effects and an aggressive gameplan to overwhelm your opponent and take them down before reloading with your No Neutral synergy cards.

 It’s a weird one to pilot but is well worth a shot.
 The ability of Lightforged Crusader to refill your hand whilst also offering a 7 mana 7/7 statline is key to your success, as it often gives you that final bit of damage to get you over the line.

-In the latest version of our Pure Paladin guide, we’ve got the deck we’re going for at the start of Descent of Dragons.
-It’s a pretty aggressive one, and you’ll be hoping for a fast start that doesn’t run out of fuel thanks to Lightforged Crusader.
+In the latest version of our Pure Paladin guide, we’ve got the deck we’re going for at the start of Ashes of Outland.
+It uses the Libram package liberally, and you’ll be hoping for a fast start that doesn’t run out of fuel thanks to Lightforged Crusader and Lady Liadrin.

 |2 x Brazen Zealot|